aukhalid/SAP-1-CPU-Logisim/README.md

 Follow these steps to load your ROM-based program and run the automated simulation:

 **Download and Open Logisim Evolution:** If you don't have it, download [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution).
-**Load the Circuit:** Open the `khalid_sap1_auto.circ` file containing your SAP-1 CPU design in Logisim.

 #### 1. Initial Setup

-1. Open the `.circ` file containing your SAP-1 CPU design in Logisim.
+1. Open the `khalid_sap1_auto.circ` file containing your SAP-1 CPU design in Logisim.
 2. Ensure the `debug` pin is **OFF (LOW)**.
 3. Ensure the main `clk` (clock) component is **OFF**.
 4. Pulse the `pc_reset` pin once to reset the Program Counter to `0000`.